-In addition, as is discussed further below in the demonstration sections (3.2.11 and 4.2.11), there may be some actions that need to be practiced under as realistic conditions as possible, on a regular basis, by all crews (i.e., the actions need to be demonstrated on a regular basis to ensure that they can be performed reliably).
-For these operator manual actions, actual demonstrations of the actions under conditions as closely approximating actual fire situations as achievable should become part of the regular training program.
+In addition, as discussed below in the demonstration sections of this report (i.e., Sections 3.2.11 and 4.2.11), there may be some actions that need to be practiced under as realistic conditions as possible, on a regular basis, by all crews (i.e., the actions need to be demonstrated on a regular basis to ensure that they can be performed reliably).
+For these operator manual actions, actual demonstrations of the actions, under conditions as closely approximating actual fire situations as is reasonable, should become part of the regular training program.

-Analogous to the fire brigade drills, drills for operator manual actions should include assessment of alarm effectiveness; operator time response; use of portable equipment, including communication devices and personnel protection; each operator's knowledge of his or her role; and conformance with established plant procedures.
+Drills for operator manual actions should address such issues as the effectiveness of alarms in communicating the desired operator action intent for different fires and their locations; operator time response relative to that used in the timing analysis; proper use of portable equipment, including communication devices and personnel protection; each operator's knowledge on his or her role, particularly if the fire results in different role assignments such as interfacing with the Fire Brigade; and conformance with requirements of the plant fire procedures.